abdulazizab2/vscode-wandb/README.md

-# wandb README
+# vscode-wandb README

-This is the README for your extension "wandb".
+This is the README for your extension "vscode-wandb".
 After writing up a brief description, we recommend including the following sections.

 ## Features